ovidiuantonio/travel-app/README.md

 **Make sure the server is running to pass the server test!**
 ```

+## What extra features I added:

+- Displayed the length of trip
+- Pull an image for the country
+- Added some extra info about the country where the user wants to go

 ## Have any ideas?
 Modify the code in the way you think it's better and make a pull request